 What’s the most important conclusion for you as an investor?

-A quantitatively driven approach to short-term swing trading is by far the way to make the most money over the shortest period.
+A quantitative approach to short-term swing trading is by far the best way to make the most money over the shortest period.

 The “Inhuman” Success of Quantitative Trading

-A recent headline on CNBC highlighted Renaissance’s greatest edge: “The secret behind the greatest modern-day moneymaker on Wall Street: Remove all emotion.”
+This headline on CNBC highlighted Renaissance’s greatest edge: “The secret behind the greatest modern day moneymaker on Wall Street: Remove all emotion.”